RVTR-StagingRemote/Staging-Project-Front-End/README.md

 ## Description

-The client portal project is a react website designed around Revature llc clients needs. from this site a Revature client should be able to:
+The Employee hiring tool is designed to be used to aid business owners in quickly meeting their hiring needs.

 1. Create an account
 2. Login/ logout